lukekowalski/humble-grid/README.md

 yarn add humble-grid
 ```

+2. Customise the config (Remember to put your custom settings [before the '@import' part](https://medium.com/@bajena3/a-story-about-overriding-scss-variables-and-the-default-keyword-eace1de34631))

-2. Import the grid into your SCSS file
+3. Import the grid into your SCSS file

 ```scss
 @import 'path/to/your/node/modules/humble-grid/humble-grid.scss';
 ```

-3. Customise it!

 ## Core